cncf/toc/proposals/incubation/kyverno.md

 **_Have a healthy number of committers.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project._**

-- There are 6 maintainers for Kyverno and its sub-projects from five different organizations, full maintainers list can be found [here](https://github.com/kyverno/kyverno/blob/main/MAINTAINERS.md)
+- There are 8 maintainers for Kyverno from five different organizations.
+The maintainers list can be found [here](https://github.com/kyverno/kyverno/blob/main/MAINTAINERS.md)

 **_Demonstrate a substantial ongoing flow of commits and merged contributions._**
 - [Commit Activity](https://kyverno.devstats.cncf.io/d/2/commits-repository-groups?orgId=1&var-period=d7&var-repogroups=All&from=1604851200000&to=now)